Search String

 Midnight Resistance Amiga 1990

-Special FX Ltd. ported Data East's Midnight Resistance run and gun coinop of 1989 to ST/Amiga in 1990.
+Special FX / Ocean Software ported Data East's Midnight Resistance run and gun coinop of 1989 to ST/Amiga in 1990.
 Midnight Resistance turned out to be one of the few decent ports of shooter coinops to 16 bit micros.
 However, the ST version was much brighter and clearer than the dimmed Amiga version.
 But the ST version employed awful "catch-up" scrolling and lacked in-game music.
 Here is the Amiga version with the WHDLoad brightness fix:

 Robotz Atari ST 1990